Gitii/Winstrumenta/README.md

 ## Information collected

 All apps in the by Winstrumenta toolset do not collect any personal identiying information.
+However they do have access to files and folders on your file system.
+The Windows Store and Windows app host do collect data on usage, for example, who bought/used the app and crash reports.
+If you open any files or links in the app that go to other websites you will need to look at their privacy policy.

 ## Use of information